 Yes there was a Day 2 before this, find it here!

 My second night in my toy pup tent was better than the first.
 Though I still had leg cramps, it was reduced and the train hooting was muffled by trees.
 The fact that it didn’t rain also meant that my stuff was well on its way to being less dampish!
-A big plus was that I had learned to bring only the minimum equipment necessary for the night: I used my clothes pannier as a pillow and left the other on the bike.
+A big plus was that I had learned to bring only the minimum equipment necessary for the night into my spacious tent: I used my clothes pannier as a pillow and left the other on the bike.
 So there was room to curl up and get weight off my butt and my feet.

 After a few wrong turns I ended up deviating from the proscribed route between Iroquois and Morrisburg by staying on Highway 2.
 It was lunch when I reached the latter so I partook in the excellent meatloaf at the McIntosh Inn.

-From here on is where my screaming seat and sore feet and sunburned face began to paid off.
+From here on is where my screaming seat and sore feet and sunburned face began to be paid off.
 Some of the best and most beautiful biking of the trip was surely between Morrisburg and Cornwall.

-The trails began at Upper Canada Village where some strange directions take you behind parts of the historical re-enactment area and through administrative sections.
-You finally arrive at a crushed stone path through the woods which leads to breathtaking bike paths on causeways, views of the faraway Adirondacks to the south and beautiful islands that lead to Cornwall.
+These amazing trails began at Upper Canada Village where some strange directions take you behind parts of the historical re-enactment area and through administrative sections.
+You finally arrive at a crushed stone path through the woods which leads to breathtaking bike paths on narrow causeways, views of the faraway Adirondacks to the south and beautiful islands that lead to Cornwall.
 You are basically moving along the tops of hills left dry after the building of the dam close to Cornwall.
-This 50′s megaproject allowed a much easier passage around the formerly dangerous rapids that were present here before but moved entire villages (the Lost Villages) out of the way.
-One of the more interesting sites is what remains of old Highway 2 on MacDonell Island which disappear into the the water of new Seaway (see this map).
+This 50’s megaproject allowed a much easier passage around the formerly dangerous rapids that were present here before but moved entire villages (the Lost Villages) out of the way.
+One of the more interesting sites is what remains of old Highway 2 on MacDonell Island which disappear into the the water of new St. Lawrence Seaway (see this map).

 In South Lancaster I was forced to detour around the route by construction on the South Service Road.
 Luckily Highway 2 paralleled the 401 just to the north and so I could follow it until Brian’s turn at the 38 kilometer point.
 Without any particular fanfare I was in Quebec on the wonderful cycling trails that are La Route Verte.